dszurek/LRFR-Project/README.md

 # Low-Resolution Facial Recognition (LRFR) System

-End-to-end research prototype for low-resolution facial recognition with **multi-resolution support (16×16, 24×24, 32×32)**.
+End-to-end in progress research prototype for low-resolution facial recognition with **multi-resolution support (16×16, 24×24, 32×32)**.
 This repository contains a complete pipeline combining custom Deep Super Resolution (DSR) models and ultra-lightweight EdgeFace embeddings for robust identity inference, with comprehensive evaluation tools suitable for research publications and real-world deployment.

 ---